 3.5.2.
 When in the maximum sample size not more than one outlying emitter is found, where the excess emission is due to the same cause, the sample is regarded as having passed with regard to the requirements of paragraph 3. of this appendix.

 3.6.
-Whenever a sample is increased due to the requirements of paragraph 3.5., the statistical procedure of paragraph 4. below is applied to the increased sample.
+Whenever a sample is increased due to the requirements of paragraph 3.5., the statistical procedure of paragraph 4. is applied to the increased sample.

 4. Procedure to be followed without separate evaluation of outlying emitters in the sample

 4.1.
-With a minimum sample size of three the sampling procedure is set so that the probability of a batch passing a test with 40 per cent of the production defective is 0,95 (producer's risk = 5 per cent) while the probability of a batch being accepted with 75 per cent of the production defective is 0,15 (consumer's risk = 15 per cent).
+With a minimum sample size of three the sampling procedure is set so that the probability of a batch passing a test with 40 per cent of the production defective is 0.95 (producer's risk = 5 per cent) while the probability of a batch being accepted with 75 per cent of the production defective is 0.15 (consumer's risk = 15 per cent).